 The Problem

 The prolonged tethering or confinement of dogs is an issue that our inspectors deal with daily.
-While it is difficult to gather accurate numbers, it is safe to say that there are thousands of dogs in New Zealand that are subjected to prolonged tethering or confinement.
+While it is difficult to gather accurate numbers, it is safe to say this issue impacts the lives of thousands of dogs in New Zealand.

 The Solution